 - Start by noting down your IP address without connecting to the VPN server.
 You can do that by simply typing “what is my IP” on Google.
 Once you have your IP address, note it down somewhere so you don’t miss it.

-- Next, connect to the VPN server and check your IP address once again.
+- Next, connect to a VPN server like Surfshark VPN’s US servers and check your IP address once again.
 This time you should see a different IP address than the one you already noted down.
 If that’s the case, your VPN is working properly.

 - You can also go the extra mile and run DNS leak tests as well.